Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Introduction

 \item We propose a method for evaluating the reliability of the LLMs' output across variations of statements and prompts (§3).
 It adheres to psychometric standards and involves expanding the dataset in accordance with these principles.
 This work is most similar to \citet{shu2023dont}, but prioritizes a data-centric approach, indicating that the analysis can be conducted on both open- and closed-source models, solely utilizing the responses produced by the LLM.

 \item We evaluate a range of SOTA LLMs on the ProbVAA dataset, finding substantial differences among LLMs with regard to reliability (§6).
-When evaluating stance on reliable statements (§7), we find that LLMs align more with left-leaning parties overall, but lack consistency regarding leanings: they tend to have no preference for some domains (migration, economy) but agree with policies as divergent as pro-environment and law and order.
+When evaluating stance on reliable statements (§7), we find that LLMs align more with left-leaning parties overall, but lack consistency regarding leanings: they tend to have no preference for some issues (migration, foreign policy) but agree with policies as divergent as pro-environment and law and order.